 The nature of transition

-Very soon, substantial and aggressive changes will be needed to address the numerous interrelated problems within our food systems.
-We must act now with urgency because for decades we have ignored for too long the problems that have actually been apparent for decades.
+Foundational and whole-system changes will be needed to address the numerous interrelated problems within our food systems.
+We must act now with urgency because for decades we have ignored and denied these problems, and postponed meaningful action (cf. Bendell, 2018 on the climate emergency).
 Some decision makers acknowledged these problems, but excused them, or only proposed solutions that tinkered with the status quo (for thoughts on our collective inability to act, see Goal 3, Integrating food into educational processes, Redesign).
 Many have assumed that market signals and supports for technology innovation to stimulate market activity would shift business and consumer behaviour, but because of widespread market failure in the food system (see Get Started, Problems), this is not happening quickly.
-Such myopia now leaves us in a position where drastic changes will be needed to avoid ‘collapse’ at every level within our food systems, from soils to our abilities to provide the nourishment to enable health and wellbeing.
+Such myopia now leaves us in a position where foundational ‘whole-system-redesign’ changes will be needed to avoid ‘collapse’ at every level within our food systems, from soils to our abilities to provide the nourishment to enable health and wellbeing.
 Popular and community interventions to shift culture and markets, although complementary, will not be sufficient on their own, given the depth of our challenges.
-Rapid system change requires significant government intervention using multiple instruments and business and personal transformation to push and pull behaviourial, cultural, economic and technological change (cf. Johnstone and Newell, 2018).
+Rapid system change requires significant government intervention using multiple instruments and business and personal transformation to push and pull behavioural, cultural, economic and technological change (cf. Johnstone and Newell, 2018).
 And governments will have to be pushed by well organized advocates to help this happen.